 Even at this reduced rate, about 50% of the campers cannot afford the entire amount we charge, so we find camperships to pay the difference.
 It is our policy to not turn away a camper because of lack of funds for tuition.
 We will always be in need of funds to offset the gap.
 Club donations, campership donations and District Governor donations are our major sources of income.
-As a token of good faith, Diabetes campers and staff do have a fund-raiser each year to help defray costs.
-Occasionally we receive grants, some with restrictions and some without, of which the board carefully plans for and monitors their use.
+As a token of good faith, campers and staff do have a fund-raiser each year to help defray costs.
+Occasionally we receive grants, some with restrictions and some without, for which the board carefully plans and monitors their use.
 While these grants are of great help in funding the camps, they are usually one time only and do not cover the expenses of running the camps for very long.

 Diabetes Camp at Lake McCumber in Northern California has had support from local communities and organizations to create awareness about diabetes and continue the camp’s success.